Updated on: October 1, 2022

 - 🥇 1Password 🥇 — Winner in basic features, plans & pricing, and ease of use.
 1Password is my favorite password manager in 2022.
 It’s secure, it excels at basic password management, it’s very intuitive, and it offers some of the most affordable plans on the market for both individuals and families.

 - 🥈 Dashlane 🥈 — Winner in extra features and customer support.
-Dashlane has great security, includes advanced extra features like a VPN, live dark web monitoring, and an automatic password changer, and offers a wide range of reliable customer support options, all for a good value.
+Dashlane has great security, includes advanced extra features like a VPN and live dark web monitoring, and offers a wide range of reliable customer support options, all for a good value.

 Dashlane vs. 1Password: Security